What is Employee Turnover

 Contempt is an extremely difficult obstacle for a relationship to surmount.
 For example, in an organization I recently worked with, the senior leadership had plenty of great ideas, grandiose projections, and noble values.
 But none of it was producing company connection because the employees, the boots on the ground, weren’t buying it.
 For various reasons, they had concluded that their leaders were out of touch and misguided and, as such, every attempt to prove otherwise was perceived in the worst possible way.

 This kind of contempt can occur when a company violates their Psychological Contract to the point that employees lose trust and no longer give their employer the benefit of the doubt.
 If you want to preserve employee relationships, avoiding the contempt that results from broken contracts needs to be your number one focus.
-Understanding the contempt in your organization will see immediate impact on your employee turnover.
+Understanding the contempt in your organization will see immediate impact on your employee turnover rate.

 In business terms, we’re talking about transparency and streamlined top-down communication.
 But in simple relationship terms, we just want partners who aren’t hiding anything.
 We want trust.
 Business has a built-in conflict of interest.
 Employees work hard but often feel their efforts only benefit the CEO’s bottom line.
 As such, it’s important to deliberately swing the pendulum far back the other way in order to foster confidence.
 Be open with mistakes.
 Acknowledge doubt.
 Be quick to take painful accountability.

-Another way to improve our transparency and vulnerability, and reduce employee turnover, is to be aware of how often we make and accept bids.
+Another way to improve our transparency and vulnerability, and reduce employee turnover rate, is to be aware of how often we make and accept bids.
 A bid is a small gesture designed to elicit attention or trust.
 Imagine a scenario where an employee approaches you, her boss, with an idea or suggestion that is objectively terrible.
 One of the most frequently low-scoring items on our employee engagement surveys is, “This company responds well to suggestions and ideas for change.”
 That’s a lot of unanswered bids and a lot of missed opportunities to nurture trust.

 Employees need to be valued equally, even while their roles remain equitable.
 That is to say, everyone contributes in a unique way but all roles are equally valued and respected.
 For example, don’t ever say something like “even the lowest-level employee.”
 You may not mean it the way it sounds, but you can understand why someone could hear it that way.